tabbiho/kopiRAcoon-frontend/README.md

 ## About
 KopiRAcoon is a coffee app that aims to help people order coffee(kopi) in their favorite proportion in Singapore.
-Singapore has a strong coffee culture and the naming of coffee is largely influenced by a myriad of dialects which may be confusing for non-locals or even the younger generation who are slowly losing touch of their native dialects.
+Singapore has a strong coffee culture and the naming of coffee is largely influenced by a myriad of dialects which may be confusing for non-locals or even the younger generation who are slowly losing touch with their native dialects.

 ## Deployed Link
 Deployed link can be found at: https://kopiracoon.netlify.app/login